tpantazes/Group2-peer_review/README.md

 ## Instructions

+1. If you haven't yet, please create a GitHub account.
-1. Open the Keywords folder (above if you are viewing this in a browser) and click on the file labeled remix.md
+2. Open the Keywords folder (above if you are viewing this in a browser) and click on the file labeled remix.md
-2. Scroll through the file and look to see how the article is laid out.
-Notice that the current status of the article is presented in the first section.
+3. Scroll through the file and look to see how the article is laid out.
+Notice that the meta-data for the article is presented at the top of the screen for this draft form and that the current status of the article is presented in the first section.
 ![screenshot](keywords/images/draftStatus-Screenshot.png)
+The article itself is divided into two sections: a "Curatorial Statement" about remixing and a "Curated Artifact" section which desribes several examples of remixing.
-3. Click on the edit button (a pencil in the gray menu bar) at the top of the screen
+4. Click on the edit button (a pencil in the gray menu bar) at the top of the screen
 ![screenshot](keywords/images/gitEdit-Screenshot.png)
+Because you don't have administrative privileges for this file, when you clicked on the edit button, GitHub created a new "forked" copy of the repository in your account's repositories.
+When you get done with your edits, you will save your copy of the repository and suggest that we adopt those changes through a "pull-request."
-3. In the section entitled Publication Status, change the publication status to undergoing review by changing which option is **bold**
+5. In the section entitled Publication Status, change the publication status to undergoing review by changing which option is **bold**.
+You can use <code>*</code>
-4. Add a couple of notes in the file suggesting changes.
+6. Add a couple of notes in the file suggesting changes.
 To do this add a paragraph wherever you want to make a suggestion using the format Yourname: your suggested revisions
+7.